-Don’t worry, these simple steps don’t require third-party apps for you to send a high quality WhatsApp images.
-Heck, they only require you the WhatsApp app itself.
+Don’t worry, these simple steps don’t require third-party apps for you to send high-quality WhatsApp images.
+Better yet, they only require you the WhatsApp app itself.

-This trick works both on Android and iOS.
-On any Android or iOS version that also support the latest WhatsApp version.
+These tricks work both on Android and iOS.
+On any Android or iOS version that also supports the latest WhatsApp version.

 First, you gotta prepare the images.
-You can upload them on bulk, too.
-You can also compressed them into a ZIP file or something like that to make the process a lot easier.
+You can upload them in bulk, too.
+You can also compress them into a ZIP file or something like that to make the process a lot easier.

-Open the chat on whom you would like to send those image to.
+Open the chat you would like to send those images.

-Click the attachment icon that located on the left of the image icon.
+Click the attachment icon located on the left of the image icon.

-Now, all you have to do to upload uncompressed WhatsApp image is by clicking the Document.
+Now, all you have to do to upload an uncompressed WhatsApp image is by clicking the Document.
 It’s that simple.
 By uploading through the Document button, you’re uploading an original quality of the image.

-The Document option also support image formats.
+The Document option also supports image formats.
 Any file format if you will.
-That option exist because WhatsApp also used to send any file people would like to send, including a raw, uncompressed high quality images.
+That option exists because WhatsApp also used to send any file people would like to send, including raw, uncompressed high-quality images.

 After clicking or tapping the Document, now choose any images you would like to send.

-If the images don’t exist, you may have to tap Browse other docs…. button so you can discover other folder on your internal memory.
+If the images don’t exist directly there, you may have to tap the Browse other docs…. button so you can discover another folder on your internal memory.

 Once you find all those images, you can upload them and send them without going through the compression process.
 You can also choose and upload them in bulk.